hibiken/asynq/README.md

 }
 ```

-We could kep adding cases to this handler function, but in a realistic application, it's convenient to define the logic for each case in a separate function.
+We could keep adding cases to this handler function, but in a realistic application, it's convenient to define the logic for each case in a separate function.

 To refactor our code, let's create a simple dispatcher which maps task type to its handler.